 Bloating isn’t about being fat, as this expansion in the stomach is temporary and is mostly a reflection of a gas build up.

 Whilst this is not an extensive list, here are some of the most common reasons why bloating could occur:

 1) Food Sensitivities & Allergies

 If you have food allergies or you’re intolerant to certain foods, your gut isn’t going to be happy… and with that, bloating happens!
 Honestly, the amount of women who have gut out certain foods and seen a flatter tummy is immense!
-The most common culprits are gluten (found in wheat, barley, spelt, rye and some oats) and dairy.
+The most common culprits can be gluten and dairy.
 Other common foods that people have issues with are eggs, soy, nuts, fish and even celery!
 You could start with an elimination diet and see how you go.

 2) Low HCL & Digestive enzymes